Naval Air Station Pensacola

-Other tenant activities include the United States Navy Flight Demonstration Squadron, the Blue Angels, flying F/A-18 Hornets and a single USMC C-130T Hercules; and the 2nd German Air Force Training Squadron USA (2.
+Other tenant activities include the United States Navy Flight Demonstration Squadron, the Blue Angels, flying F/A-18 Super Hornets and a single USMC C-130T Hercules; and the 2nd German Air Force Training Squadron USA (2.
 Deutsche Luftwaffenausbildungsstaffel USA – abbreviated "2.
 DtLwAusbStff").
 A total of 131 aircraft operate out of Sherman Field, generating 110,000 flight operations each year.
 The National Naval Aviation Museum (formerly known as the National Museum of Naval Aviation), the Pensacola Naval Air Station Historic District, the National Park Service-administered Fort Barrancas and its associated Advance Redoubt, and the Pensacola Lighthouse and Museum are all located at NAS Pensacola, as is the Barrancas National Cemetery.

 History

 The site now occupied by NAS Pensacola has been controlled by varying nations.
 In 1559, Spanish explorer Don Tristan de Luna founded a colony on Santa Rosa Island, considered the first European settlement of the Pensacola area.
 The Spanish built the wooden Fort San Carlos de Austria on this bluff in 1697–1698.
 Although besieged by Indians in 1707, the fort was not taken.
 Spain was competing in North America with the French, who settled lower Louisiana and the Illinois Country and areas to the North.
 The French destroyed this fort when they captured Pensacola in 1719.
 After Great Britain defeated the French in the Seven Years' War and exchanging some territory with Spain, British colonists took over this site and West Florida in 1763.

 In 1781, as an ally of the American rebels during the American Revolutionary War, the Spanish captured Pensacola.
 Britain ceded West Florida to Spain following the war.
 The Spanish completed the fort San Carlos de Barrancas in 1797.
 Barranca is a Spanish word for bluff, the natural terrain feature that makes this location ideal for the fortress.

 Pensacola was taken by General Andrew Jackson in November 1814 during the War of 1812 between Great Britain and the United States.
 British forces destroyed Fort San Carlos as they swept through the area.
 The Spanish remained in control of the region until 1821, when the Adams-Onís Treaty confirmed the purchase of Spanish Florida by the United States, and Spain ceded this territory to the US.

 In 1825, the US designated this area for the Pensacola Navy Yard and Congress appropriated $6,000 for a lighthouse.
 Operational that year, it "is said to be haunted by a light keeper murdered by his wife."
 Fort Barrancas was rebuilt, 1839–1844, the U.S. Army deactivating it on 15 April 1947.
 Designated a National Historic Site (NHL) in 1960, control of the site was transferred to the National Park Service in 1971.
 After extensive restoration during 1971–1980, Fort Barrancas was opened to the public.
 It has a visitor's center.